-Course Outcomes: On successful completion of this course, the students will be able to:
+Course Outcomes: On successful completion of this course, students will be able to:

-Course Outcomes.
-On successful completion of this course, the students will be able to.
+Course Outcomes: On successful completion of this course, students will be able to.
 CO Statement CO1 Understand the basic concepts of rigid body kinematics.
 CO2 Study the concept of stress and strain at a point and stress analysis in various Machine elements like thin cylinder, sphere, spring, beams and shafts.
-CO3 Solve the problems related to Shear Force, bending moment, slope and deflections in different types of beams subjected to various types of loadings CO4 Apply the knowledge of various theories of failures to design the various structural components subjected to different types of loadings.
-CO5 Learn the concept of buckling of slender, long columns subjected to axial loads and 10.7 be able to solve problems related to columns and struts, To understand the use of basic concepts of Resolution and composition of forces.
+CO3 Solve the problems related to Shear Force, bending moment, slope and deflections in different types of beams subjected to various types of loadings CO4 Apply the knowledge of various theories of failures to design the various structuralComponents subjected to different types of loadings.
+CO5 Learn the concept of buckling of slender, long columns subjected to axial loads andbe able to solve problems related to columns and struts, To understand the use of basic concepts of Resolution and composition of forces.